globalroo/EduKit3-JS/README.md

-# EdutKit3-JS CamJam Edukit 3 JS
+# CamJam EduKit3-JS CamJam Edukit 3 JS

 A Javascript take on the CamJam EduKit 3.